nurbujang/fundaw23/README.md

 ## **Task 3 : Penguins Data Set Distribution Model**
-For each of the variables in the penguins data set():
+For each of the variables in the penguins data set(1):

 ### Task Description:
-The task is to suggest what probability distribution from the numpy random distributions list is the most appropriate to model the variable ().
+The task is to suggest what probability distribution from the numpy random distributions list is the most appropriate to model the variable (2).

 ### Method: